Views 932

 Recommended Sewing Needles

-For slightly heavier fabrics, use a universal needle in size 70/10.
+If you are working with slightly heavier fabrics use a size 70/10 universal needle.
 Here are my top needle picks:

-- Universal needle (70/10) for a balance of sharpness and sturdiness
+- Universal needle (70/10) for the perfect combination of sharpness and durability

-- Needle size 80/12 for silk satin or thicker materials
+- Use needle size 80/12 for silk satin or heavier fabrics

-Always start with a new needle for each project to avoid snagging.
-Check and replace needles regularly for the best results.
+Always begin with a fresh needle for each project to eliminate snagging.
+For best results, check and replace needles frequently.

 Cutting and Stabilizing Tools